The 77th Alfred E. Smith Memorial Foundation Dinner took place on Thursday, October 20, 2022, at the Park Avenue Armory in New York City.

 A live feed and satellite channel were made available to the press.

-Today the dinner remains a true phenomenon — a living memorial to an uncommon public figure, best known as the first Roman Catholic presidential candidate, who died more than six decades ago.
-Doubtless the dinner’s honoree would be deeply gratified that he is being remembered each year in this fashion.
-He would be even more gratified to know that the dinner commemorating him and his unique role in American politics has contributed millions of dollars for charitable endeavors in the city he loved so much.
+Today the Al Smith Dinner remains a testament to timeless values – a living memorial to a rare public figure, best known as the first Roman Catholic presidential candidate.
+Governor Smith was known as the “Happy Warrior” for his undaunted yet kind disposition when dealing with adversaries throughout his distinguished career in public service.
+It has been almost eight decades since his passing and there is no doubt that the dinner’s namesake would be deeply gratified to know that his legacy lives on in one of the cultural hallmarks of the presidential election season.
+He would be even more gratified to know that the dinner commemorating him and his unique role in American politics has contributed millions of dollars to children’s charities in the city he loved so much.